odoo/documentation/crm/acquire_leads/lead_mining.rst

 You can decide to filter the leads you are getting depending on the size (number of employees) of the companies.
 You can pick the countries your leads are coming from.
 It is possible to pick multiple countries.
 You can pick the industries your leads are coming from.
-It is possible to pick multiple countries.
+It is possible to pick multiple industries.

 You can choose the salesperson and the Salesteam the lead will be assigned to.
 You can also add tags to track your generated leads.